 The idea that everyone runs on the same source code is both frightening and consoling.
-Even — and perhaps especially — when we think of people who are wildly successful.
+Even — and perhaps especially — when we think of wildly successful people.
 AI researcher and promising Turing test candidate Lex Fridman is Chris’ prime example.
 None of Lex’s remarkable achievements, not his BJJ black belt or fascinating podcast, make him immune to perpetual self-criticism.

 Our inner critic will keep moving the goalposts forever.
 That’s the very nature of Dukkha Bias.